NoetherEmmy/intransigentms-tools/Dialogue-js/README.md

 <a name="transcript-format">Transcript Format</a>
 -----------------
-Perhaps the best way to figure out the format is to simply check the example under the "Example" header below.
+Perhaps the best way to figure out the format is to simply check the example under the [Example](#example) header below.

 Transcripts are objects (denoted with `{ }`), with objects/arrays nested inside to create a tree structure.
 Each object has a `prompt` property, which holds a string containing whatever the NPC says at that point.